MiyanoOsu/Zelda-OLB-Miyoo/README.md

 You can make it by your own.

-Credits:
-- Original Game And Develope: Vincent Jouillat
+ Original Game And Develope: Vincent Jouillat

-- Miyoo patch by Miyano.
+ Miyoo patch: Miyano.